J-Winburn/Txtdata-SortAndsearch/README.md

 # Database_Sort&Search
 This project was part of the CS216 Software Engineering Techniques Class at The University of Kentucky

-To run this proigram, you can use the following files
+To run this program, you can use the following files

  This file contains 100,000 actors and actresses [actors.txt](https://github.com/user-attachments/files/18894764/actors.txt)